III — Information Services Group, Inc.

 5. Notable Q&A Insights

-- Recurring Revenue from AI: AI-related projects are becoming integrated into recurring revenue streams, particularly in governance and research.
+- Recurring Revenue from AI: AI-related projects are becoming increasingly integrated into recurring revenue streams, particularly in governance and research.